Social Skills Matter

 All children learn social skills with adults first, generally parents, before practicing those skills with their peers.
 If your child is struggling with a particular skill, provide ample opportunity to practice at home.
 Begin by practicing the skill in small increments and provide verbal praise when your child completes the skill

 - Idea in Action: To teach your child to take turns, first sit with your child on the floor while they are playing with a preferred toy.
 Hold out your hand and say “my turn.”
 Help your child to hand you the toy if they do not do so independently.
-Play with the toy for 1-3 seconds and then immediately give back to your child, paired with verbal praise like, “Thanks for giving me a turn!”
+Play with the toy for 1-3 seconds and then immediately give it back to your child, paired with verbal praise like, “Thanks for giving me a turn!”
 Continue to do this, slowly increasing the amount of time you play with the toy before giving it back.

 2. Teach Skills as Rules to Follow